Warwickshire League Rules

 Section 1 – General League Administration

-1) The Warwickshire Squash and Racketball Leagues will be open to teams whose home club and playing members are currently and appropriately affiliated to the England Squash (subsequently abbreviated to ES) (see appendix).
+1) The Warwickshire Squash and Racketball Leagues will be open to teams whose home club and playing members are currently and appropriately affiliated to the England Squash and Racketball (subsequently abbreviated to ESR) (see appendix).

 2) Teams from Warwickshire based clubs will be eligible for entry into the leagues and teams from clubs in adjacent counties will be allowed into the leagues at the discretion of the WSRA Management Committee.